zakariaelbaz90-dev/battery-eis-bilstm/README.md

 # Bayesian Physics-Guided BiLSTM for Joint SoC/SoH Estimation from Raw EIS Spectra
 https://doi.org/10.5281/zenodo.22724847
-Code and trained models accompanying the manuscript submitted to *Journal of Energy Storage*.
+Code and trained models accompanying the manuscript submitted to Journal.
 This repository reproduces every reported number and figure from the raw dataset.

 ## Repository structure